-In our experiments we used NPCEditor (Leuski and Traum, 2010) - a text classification system which is available for download as part of the ICT Virtual Human Toolkit (http://vhtoolkit.ict.usc.edu).
+In our experiments we used NPCEditor (Leuski and Traum 2010) - a text classification system which is available for download as part of the ICT Virtual Human Toolkit.
 We summarize this work briefly here in order to describe how we modified it to accommodate phonetic information.